Introduction to the New Squatter Laws in Texas 2025 Session

 With the passing of H.B.
 1076, how to evict squatters in Texas is now much more straightforward.
 Under the updated process:

 This streamlined process eliminates much of the frustration that landlords previously faced.
-Instead of waiting weeks or months for a civil eviction case, squatter laws in Texas now give property owners more control over their properties.
+Instead of waiting weeks or months for a civil eviction case, Texas squatter laws now give property owners more control over their properties.

 Conclusion: How the Bill Makes Being a Landlord Easier

 This new bill is a game-changer for landlords in Texas.
 By criminalizing squatting, clarifying the eviction process, and reducing the risk of adverse possession claims, it eliminates one of the biggest headaches for property owners.
-With stronger squatter laws in Texas, landlords can now:
+With stronger squatter laws, Texas landlords can now:

 If you’re a property owner, now is the time to support this bill and ensure it gets passed.
 Contact your state legislators and let them know how important it is to protect property rights in Texas.